npalanca/PupilTimeCourse/README.md

 "Free Video to JPG converter", but there are many options for this.

 2- Open Matlab, make sure the current working folder is set to the folder that contains the
 scripts: pupdegu, Bordes and Bordesvertical.
-See image below.

 3- Right click on pupdegu in current working folder, select “run” in the menu that pops up.
 From step 2: In this picture, arrows indicate current working folder and current path, the working